-Campus and Community — Mystic Seaport is located on the banks of the Mystic River, in Mystic, Connecticut.
-The Museum occupies the site of a 19th century shipyard, and includes an historic village setting, numerous exhibit galleries, and an extensive research library and collections center.
-The only historic preservation shipyard, where the skills and knowledge of the past are applied to traditional vessels, maintains Mystic Seaport’s enormous collection of watercraft.
+Campus and Community: Mystic Seaport is located on the banks of the Mystic River, in Mystic, Connecticut.
+The Museum is located on the site of a 19th-century shipyard, and includes an historic village setting, numerous exhibit galleries, an expansive research library and collections center, as well as the only existing historic preservation shipyard where the skills and knowledge of the past are applied to traditional watercraft.

-Mystic is located in the southeastern corner of Connecticut, where the waters of Long Island Sound meet the North Atlantic.
-As such, the greater Mystic area has a long history of maritime activity, including shipbuilding, fishing, whaling, and merchant trade.
-The region now hosts the last commercial fishing fleet in the state, and is home to both a nuclear submarine base and the factory where the subs are built.
-The University of Connecticut’s maritime campus at Avery Point and the US Coast Guard Academy are a short drive away.
+Mystic, Connecticut is located in the southeastern corner of the state where the waters of Long Island Sound meet the North Atlantic.
+As such, the greater Mystic area has a long history of maritime activity, from colonial shipbuilding, fishing, whaling, and merchant trade to the current presence of nuclear submarine construction and operations.
+The University of Connecticut’s maritime campus and the U.S. Coast Guard Academy are a short drive away.

-Accommodations – Between four and seven participants will live in each of four historic houses adjacent to Mystic Seaport.
-These 19th-century homes, where shipbuilders, mill workers and fishermen once lived, are now equipped with high-speed Internet connections, microwaves and the furnishings and comforts of a modest, modern home.
+Accommodations: Between four and seven participants will live in each of four historic houses adjacent to Mystic Seaport and the Mystic River.
+These 19th-century homes, where shipbuilders, mill workers, and fishermen once lived, are now equipped with high-speed Internet connections, microwaves, and the furnishings and comforts of a modest, modern home.
 Some rooms are single rooms, while others are doubles.
 Common spaces, kitchen, dining room, and living room are shared by all house residents and require accommodation and cooperation among housemates.
-The houses also serve as the foundation for the collegial community that grows during a summer institute.
+The houses also serve as the foundation for the growing collegial community that blossoms during a summer institute.

-Directions — Mystic is located midway between New York City and Boston.
-Interstate 95 passes within a mile of the museum, while AMTRAK stops downtown, within walking distance.
+Directions: Mystic is located midway between New York City and Boston.
+Interstate 95 passes within a half mile of the Museum, while AMTRAK stops downtown, and is within walking distance.
 View travel details.